The British gay camp comedy series

 Last time the Brits exported a pink-hot

-camp comedy it was Absolutely Fabulous, but MTV-owned Logo is
+camp comedy it was Absolutely Fabulous, a fact MTV-owned Logo

 Gay Entertainment Report is a feature